michami/MBR/README.md

 Transformation always succeeds and takes one full turn.

-# The Oracle Dice
+# The Oracle Die

 Ember uses an oracle system which is easy to memorize (in my opinion) and a little more adaptable than the typical d6 oracle.
-Each side of a die can have multiple meanings depending on context.
+Each side of the die can have multiple meanings depending on context.

 The oracle will give you the basic plot lines.
 It's up to you to weave that into an actual story.